-ARCH 100: Introduction to Architecture is an introductory 8-credit design course for students contemplating architecture as a field of study or as a career.
+ARCH 100: Introduction to Architecture Summer Program is an introductory 8-credit design course for students contemplating architecture as a field of study or as a career.
 In this program undergraduate students and college graduates with degrees in other fields can learn more about architecture and the experience of design education.
-ARCH 100 / Introduction to Architecture will take place on the University of Washington campus in Seattle from during the full summer quarter from June 24 – August 23, 2013.
+ARCH 100 will take place on the University of Washington campus in Seattle during the full summer quarter from June 23 - August 22, 2014.

 ARCH 100 is comprised of a design studio that meets 3 afternoons a week and is augmented by morning lectures, workshops, and fieldtrips.
 Each studio of 12-15 students is taught by an instructor and a graduate student assistant who guide the students in a series of 2D and 3D skill building exercises and building design projects.
 Studios are central to a design education, where students learn to work collaboratively and independently and are supported by group and individual critiques with the instructors and guest critics.
 The lectures, presented by members of the faculty and the local design community, introduce the history, theory, design methods, and practice of architecture.
 Field trips include visits to significant buildings and public spaces on campus and throughout Seattle.